Click to go HOME

 Earliest sets had charcoal gray faceplates.

-Was previewed in 1962 at the Seattle World's Fair.
+The 1500 was previewed in 1962 at the Seattle World's Fair.
 Debut at the New York World's Fair in 1964, with over 3500 phones and an exchange in operation.
 Included 1400 phone booths with paystations and 10 "family booths" with speakerphones.

 Production started in 1963.